 - Images of every product and packaging that displays your branding.

 - Your website’s URL and/or a link to your webshop page (WordPress is fine).

 - Your chosen key attribute (model, style, catalog, or part number).

 Bear in mind that it may take a few weeks for your request to be approved.
-This gives you ample time to build up the performance metrics, feedback score, and product ratings you need to boost sales.
+This gives you ample time to build up the performance metrics, A performance rating on a scale of 1 to … More score, and product ratings you need to boost sales.

-That’s Amazon Brand Registry for you in a nutshell.
+That’s Amazon Amazon Brand Registry is a tool that ena… More for you in a nutshell.
 It should give brand owners and their competitors some food for thought.
 If you found this post helpful, please follow our blog.
 We’ll soon be taking a look at how performance metrics have changed and we’ll also be giving you some more holiday season advice.